City Studies

 Guidelines for First-year course selection

-Students intending to complete a program in City Studies should complete CITA01H3 and at least 1.0 credit from the courses listed in Program Requirement 1 of the Specialist Program in City Studies or Major Program in City Studies within their first 4.0 credits.
+Students intending to complete a program in City Studies should complete CITA01H3 and CITA02H3 within their first 4.0 credits.

 Guidelines for Major Program Completion

-Students are welcome to take courses in more than one area of concentration and are encouraged to take at least three of the City Studies core courses, CITA01H3 (required for all Specialist, Major and Minor students in City Studies), CITB01H3, CITB03H3, CITB04H3, or CITB08H3.
+Students are to take CITA01H3 and CITA02H3 (required for all Specialist, Major/Major Co-op, and Minor students in City Studies) along with at least three of the City Studies B-level core courses: CITB01H3, CITB03H3, CITB04H3, or CITB08H3.
 These core courses cover foundational concepts of the program and are considered essential preparation for upper-level courses.
+Students are also welcome to take courses in more than one area of concentration.

 Notes: